wkwiatek/blog/_posts/making-use-of-rxjs-angular-2.markdown

 // ...
 ```

 Now each changed field will emit an event and will be logged to the console.
-It gives a lot of possibilites as we can any operator RxJS provides.
+This offers many possibilities since we can take advantage of any operator RxJS provides.
 In this example let's focus on submitting the form reactive way.
 We can put `(submit)` on the form:

 ```ts
 @Component({